Team

 Marc und Christine sind professionelle Naturfotografen, Filmer und Autoren mit Universitätsabschlüssen in Naturschutzbiologie (Marc & Christine) sowie Germanistik (Christine), deren Fotos und Arbeiten bereits mehrfach international ausgezeichnet wurden (Wildlife Photographer of the Year, Nature Images Award, Oasis, Lugano Photo Days etc.).

-Christine, geboren 1981 und Marc, geboren 1983 haben sich zum Ziel gesetzt, den Anliegen der Natur, die letzlich unsere eigenen sind, wieder verstärkt Gehör in Gesellschaft, Wirtschaft und Politik zu geben.
+Christine, geboren 1981 und Marc, geboren 1983 haben sich zum Ziel gesetzt, den Anliegen der Natur, die letzlich unsere eigenen sind, wieder verstärkt Gehör in der Gesellschaft zu geben.
 Sie leben gemeinsam in Mürzzuschlag in der Steiermark.

 www.sonvilla-graf.com